 If the project is funded, Arts Council England will enter into a legally binding grant agreement with the lead organisation.
-This organisation must accept the Arts Council's terms and conditions of grant and will be solely accountable to the Arts Council for all monitoring information, how all the money is spent, and for the full and successful delivery of the project.
+This organisation must accept the Arts Council's terms and conditions of grant and will be solely accountable to the Arts Council for all monitoring information, evaluation, how all the money is spent, and for the full and successful delivery of the project.
+Please see our Terms and Conditions for further details.

-We would expect all organisations working in partnership to enter into an appropriate partnership agreement.
+We would expect all organisations working in partnership to enter into an appropriate partnership agreement, and we will ask for a copy of this agreement as a condition of payment, if funded.
 There is further guidance about partnership agreements on the Arts Council England website.